oka0509/action-list/README.md

 # yuri-list
-shows the list of yuri-animes from MAL
+shows the list of action-animes from MAL